lazaronixon/react-native-turbolinks/README.md

 #### `renderTitle(title, subtitle, tabIndex)`
 Change title of current view.
 For example if you want to get title from page source.

+### `evaluateJavaScript(script)`
+Evaluates a JavaScript string and return a promise with result of expression.
+You can use it to execute some kind of bridge methods on your page to make something or return something.

 #### `renderActions(actions)`
 #### `renderActions(actions, tabIndex)`
 Change actions of current view.
 For example if you want to mount a menu looking for data-attributes on page source.